rijkvp/Break-Timer/README.md

 # Break Timer
-A program that lets you take pauses
+A program that forces you to take breaks.

 ## Pictures